xwausse/SQL-homework/lesson-23/homework/homework.md

 10. What is the highest number of units sold in a single transaction?
 11. How many products were sold in each category?
 12. What is the total revenue for each region?
-13. What is the total quantity sold per month?
-14. Which product generated the highest total revenue?
+13. Which product generated the highest total revenue?
-15. Compute the running total of revenue ordered by sale date.
+14. Compute the running total of revenue ordered by sale date.
-16. How much does each category contribute to total sales revenue?
+15. How much does each category contribute to total sales revenue?

 ---